 If you are an adventurous parent and you want to include your kids in your endeavors, the Burley Encore X bike trailer will do the job for you.

-The highlight is the suspension which keeps kids comfortable by absorbing bumps and vibrations.
+The highlight of this Burley bike trailer is the suspension which keeps kids comfortable by absorbing bumps and vibrations.
 So don’t feel hesitant to take a short way home, off the beaten path.

-Burley Encore X is an affordable bike trailer that is excellent for smooth rides on gravel and bumpy trails thanks to a list of handy features it has.
+Burley Encore X is an affordable kids’ trailer that is excellent for smooth rides on gravel and bumpy trails thanks to a list of handy features it has.

 When it comes to protection, Burley Encore X has tinted side and rear windows and a sunshade that filter out harmful UV rays, so you can ride in the sun.

-When you’re not taking your kids for a ride, you can quickly remove the seats and use the trailer to haul cargo.
+When you’re not taking your kids for a ride, you can quickly remove the seats and transform it into a bike cargo trailer.
 The wheels are 20″ in diameter and the weight capacity is 100 lb, so Encore X can take a lot.

 Burley Encore X is also compatible with sand and gravel riding, jogging, and skiing, but these kits are not included in the original package.

-If you don’t plan to expand your family any time soon and you want to take just one kid for a ride, then a single-seater bike trailer is all you need.
+If you don’t plan to expand your family any time soon and you want to take two kids for a ride, then a double-seater bike trailer is all you need.

-Croozer Premium is the roomiest single bike trailer in this price range with room to spare in the cockpit for your kid’s favorite toys.
+Qeridoo Kidgoo 2 is the roomiest double bike trailer in this price range with room to spare in the cockpit for your kids’ favorite toys.

-Your kid will be snug inside the trailer thanks to a comfortable bucket seat that prevents leaning and a five-point harness system that will support the passenger throughout the ride.
+Your kids will be snug inside the trailer thanks to comfortable bucket seats that prevents leaning and a five-point harness system that will support the passenger throughout the ride.

-The main safety features on Croozer Premium include a robust internal frame with roll bars and bumpers, as well as a low center of gravity that improves stability in corners.
+The main safety features on Kidgoo include a robust internal frame with roll bars and bumpers, as well as a low center of gravity that improves stability in corners.

-This trailer also includes rear reflectors and a cable-actuated brake to keep the trailer firmly fixed.
+This trailer also includes a rear light and a parking brake to keep the trailer firmly fixed.

-If you need to carry a lot of stuff on your rides, walks, or jogs, you can easily store them in the massive rear cargo area and haul them around with you.
+If you need to carry a lot of stuff on your rides, walks, or jogs, this model doubles as a bicycle cargo trailer due to a massive rear cargo area.

 High-end models are the creme de la creme of the bike trailer world.
 They have all the features you can imagine but cost the most as well.
 Get them if you need adjustable suspension, locking mechanisms, versatile storage options, reclinable seats, adjustable sunshades, UV windows, and so on… you get the point.

-In a nutshell, high-end bike trailers can do it all.
+In a nutshell, high-end best bike trailers for kids can do it all.

 Best Multi-Sport Trailer